signalogic/SigSRF_SDK/codecs_readme.md

 * Publicly available pcaps, for example [AMR pcaps here](https://github.com/nesfit/Codecs/tree/master/PCAPs)

 * Signalogic customer pcaps which have been fully anonymized (using [TraceWrangler](https://www.tracewrangler.com/)) and with audio replaced by generic content or with artificial noise to make speech and speakers unintelligble.
-These have been selected for their challenging RTP streams, including pauses or gaps, inserted DTMF events, combinations of codec formats and bitrates, etc.
+These have been selected for their complex RTP streams, including pauses or gaps, inserted DTMF events, combinations of codec formats and bitrates, lack of reliable packet arrival timestamps. etc.

 <a name="CodecRegressionTestScripts"></a>
 ## Codec Regression Test Scripts